andywang-25/Llama2-HPO-Normalization/README.md

 python -m ipykernel install --user --name=llama
 ```

-After executing the segment above, you can open Jupyter Notebook and select the "llama" kernel to run the notebook.
+After executing the segment above, you can open Jupyter Notebook (HPO_Model_Github.ipynb) and select the "llama" kernel to run the notebook.
+The Juypter Notebook has more detailed instructions on how to use the model.

 Within the Jupyter Notebook, users can use the fine-tuned model by inputting the template prompt: "The Human Phenotype Ontology term [concept name] is identified by the HPO ID HP: ."
 For example, to normalize the term "Aneurysm," the input would be: "The Human Phenotype Ontology term Vascular Dilatation is identified by the HPO ID HP: ."

 If you do not want to use Jupyter Notebook, you can use the "inference_HPO.py" script, which can be executed in the command line.
 An example is shown below:
 > python inference_HPO.py base_model_directory lora_parameters_directory "hearing loss" "hearing impairment"

 The command line script requires three parameters at minimum:
-1. The directory of the Llama2 base model (can be downloaded from Meta: https://llama.meta.com/llama-downloads)
+1. The directory of the Llama2 base model (can be downloaded from Meta for free: https://llama.meta.com/llama-downloads)
 2. The directory of the fine-tuned LoRA model (can be downloaded here: https://github.com/andywang-25/Llama2-HPO-Normalization/releases/tag/v0.0.2)
 3. At least one term to be normalized into its HPO identifier